Book Review – Primitive Technology.

 John’s book is based on his projects from his YouTube channel, Primitive Technology.

-The hard copy book lists forty projects, covering subjects like basic hand tools, shelters, basket weaving, primitive hunting weapons, cordage and advanced tools, etc. It has clear illustrations and colored photographs with 192 pages.
+The hard copy book lists forty projects, covering subjects like basic hand tools, shelters, basket weaving, primitive hunting, cordage and advanced tools, etc. It has clear illustrations and colored photographs with 192 pages.

 I like that the projects have a list of what other tools you need to complete the task.
 E.g. stone blade and hand axe.
 Also, the book is very well laid out, progressing from basic to harder plans.

-You don’t get advanced tips on fire lighting (Such as which type of wood, would be best to use for fire making.) or trouble shooting of the projects, but a good solid base, and step by step instructions and basic tips.
+You don’t get advanced tips on fire lighting (A drawback of the book, is that it doesn’t mention the types of woods that would be best to use for friction fire making.) or trouble shooting of the projects, but a good solid base, and step by step instructions and basic tips.
 More than enough information to get you intrigued and want to go out and create some primitive items and test them out.

 The simple hammer stone and hand axe, opened my eyes to how valuable these basic, but important tools are.
 As they are then used to fashion more advanced tools, which in turn help with building shelters and primitive items.
 Another way to put it is; One basic tool > helps creates next tool > helps create the next advanced tool, etc.